Helium6CRES/rocks_analysis_pipeline/README.md

 * general:
 	* put start and stop print statements for each job that gets written out to a log file.
 	* Get sphynx documnetation going.
+Make it pretty.
 	* Delete all unused or commented out code and .py files.
 	* Make sure permissions things are ok for other people...
 * run_katydid.py
 	* The get_env_data() method doesn't work rn.
 This needs to retrieve the nmr/rate for each second of data.
 	* Change the job_logs dir to be under  `job_logs/katydid`.
 	* The time that is printed to the log for how long katydid took on one file doesn't align with how long the jobs take to run?
 Why is this?
 	* I don't like the way this is organized rn.
 I would be nice to build it into a class the way the post processing is.
 	* The copies of the .yaml isn't getting deleted rn.
+FIXED (I think, need to verify)
 * run_post_processing.py
 	* Fix indexing of events and tracks df.
 	* Why are there these random (clearly unphysical) events that cross the whole second of data?
 Need a cut to deal with this.